LucasDelfino92/morrowindsharp/mw++.md

 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.

 ### BALANCE AND MECHANICS

+Mods that modify various balance aspects of the game, modify how certain mechanics work, or add new mechanics altogether (mostly brought back from Daggerfall).

 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort
 Rebalances alcohol so that it is less effective than potions.